tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 I was six.
 Maybe seven?
 I used to have this teddy…my favourite teddy.
 Billy Bear I called him.
 Billy was awesome because he'd speak to you when you hugged him tight.
 One of those little voice boxes that would chime when you squeezed it.

 "Hello friend!
 I love you!"
-It would chime.

 It was sweet.
 Until it wasn't.
 I don't know what it was, maybe one day something just snapped in my head.
 Call it puberty.
 Call it my parents' messy divorce.
 But essentially I just couldn't do affection anymore.
 Whenever someone said "I love you", or I sensed they were getting too chummy, I'd push them away.
 Shoot them down before they had a chance to shoot me.
 Sort of a quirky self destructive defence mechanism ya know?

 Billy was the first of MANY relationships to fall victim to my flawed mindset.
 Being a present from my parents when they were still together, Billy became a representation of the lie that is "a healthy relationship".
-I started to loathe having him around.
+I started to loathe having him.

 I don't really remember how I lost that Teddy.
 One morning I woke up and Billy was just gone.
 I suspected one of my parents could have thrown him out but I never asked.
 It's not like I was going to miss the constant reminder that all relationships are doomed.

 Fast forward fifteen years and this toxic trait started to get the best of me during the recent lockdowns.
 I took the isolation thing a tiny bit too seriously and started cutting myself off from friends and family.
 That is, the few I have left.
 Basically, I was living in solitary confinement within my own home.
-A sad hermit in his cave.
+A hermit in his cave.

 Friends would reach out to me with kind messages of concern.
-You know, loving expressions of care that I would consistently ignore.
-The messages would flood in and I would get overwhelmed at the abundance of notifications.
-Clearly, I didn't know how to tackle my own emotions.
+Loving expressions of care that I would consistently ignore.
+Messages would flood in and I would get overwhelmed by the abundance of unread notifications.
+I didn't know how to tackle it.

 To help clear the mind, I started to go on bike rides around the neighbourhood.
 The fresh air and forward movement gave me a sense of progression in a period that felt particularly stagnant.
 One evening, I finished the first leg of my ride outside a local park.
-I didn't recognise this part of town but decided it would be a nice spot for a quick smoke.
+I didn't recognise that part of town but decided it would be a nice spot for a quick smoke.

 I know, I know.
 Smoking during a spell of exercise?
 That seems a little detrimental to the purpose of a bike ride.